joshbegley/nyt-latest/README.md

 `The pontiff will be laid to rest after a Mass in front of St. Peter’s Basilica in Vatican City.
 The first Jesuit and first Latin American pope, he championed a more inclusive Roman Catholic Church.`\
 https://nytimes.com/live/2025/04/26/world/pope-francis-funeral

-**As Giants' QB situation dominates headlines, NY has quietly built formidable, young defense**\
+**As Giants' QB future dominates headlines, NY has quietly built formidable, young defense**\
 `While the QB position gets all the attention, it might be the young defense that helps deliver this franchise out of the funk it's been in.`\
 https://nytimes.com/athletic/6311215/2025/04/26/giants-nfl-draft-defense-quarterback/